This is a list of things I learned from traveling overseas with kids.

 We decided to splurge on professional pictures while we were in Paris.
 Best. decision. ever!
 Not only did the girls enjoy the opportunity to get all jazzed up but we now have pictures to keep as keepsakes for a lifetime.

 We booked our photos through Flytographer and have no regrets.
 It is an online company based in Canada that can connect you to photographers all over the world.
-I’ll do a more in depth post on them later but for now know they come highly recommended from our family.
-[Update: in depth post here.]
+You can read all about our Flytographer experience and why they come highly recommended by our family on our Flytographer Review.

 Amateur iPhone pictures are just as good too!
 Sometimes, when traveling with kids, we are so focused on watching them that we forget to capture the moment.
 If there are two of you traveling with the kids, try taking turns: one person monitor while the other takes pictures.
 The more the better!